 Burro bananas are believed to be the original banana and therefore are deemed superior to common bananas.
 Burro banana is named after the word ‘burro’ in Spanish, meaning donkey, because it is short and stubby.

 They are flatter, smaller, and seeded.
 The green burro bananas are starchy like a potato.
 When they are ripened, the flesh turns to a creamy and soft texture.

 Bananas are one of the most popular fruits all around the world.
 However, in actuality, we should say they are the most popular berries!
-Even though they are known and consumed as fruit, bananas are actually botanically classified as the berries of the banana plant.
+Even though they are known and consumed as a fruit, bananas are actually botanically classified as the berries of the banana plant.

 Nutrients in Bananas